Weighted function spaces: convolutors, multipliers, and mollifiers: Spaces of Gelfand-Shilov-type

 where $x \cdot \xi$ denotes the standard Euclidean inner product on $\mathbb{R}^d$.
 If $\varphi \in \mathcal{D}_L(K)$, then its Fourier transform $\widehat{\varphi}$ satisfies

 Since $C_{\rm c}(\R^d) \subseteq E$, each space $E^\infty_\W$ contains $\D$.
 Let us now investigate its density.
 Of course, in general, one cannot have density: $\D$ is not dense in $\B$.
-Things change when the space is defined via an approximation space.
+Things change when the space is defined via the essential part.